filip-io/Portfolio/README.md

 ## Intro

 This was a school assignment to get more knowledge and hands on experience with mainly HTML and CSS.
 We were limited to use Javascript for two easter eggs only.
-Can you find them..?
+Can you find them?

-### A couple of clues:
+### 🐣 Clues 🐇

     Click on the author of the portfolio.